rgoli29/hw2-cs520/README.md

     - `filter`: Takes in List of Transaction called transactions.
 It returns a filtered list if the input category is valid, and null otherwise.

+## Updated Files
+We have updated 3 files as well:
+ - `ExpenseTrackerController.java`: Added the apply filter function that takes in a string filterType, a string category, and a double amount.
+It returns a filter or displays an error.
+ - `ExpenseTrackerView.java`: Added all the elements to view.
+  - `ExpenseTrackerApp.java`: Added the functionality to the apply filter button.